chrmina/mirisk/README.md

 ##License##

-Copyright Charles Scawthorn, [Christakis Mina](https://github.com/chrmina) and Takahiro Tsutsumiuchi
+Copyright [Charles Scawthorn](https://www.linkedin.com/in/charles-scawthorn-b340a815), [Christakis Mina](https://www.linkedin.com/in/chrismina) and Takahiro Tsutsumiuchi.

 MIRISK has been developed under and is subject to the terms of the Kyoto University Intellectual Property Policy, available at http://www.kyoto-u.ac.jp/en/about/profile/ideals/documents/e-ipp.pdf.